kevin-labtani/React-Form-Wizard/README.md

 ### Multi-step form with react-hook-form

 We're using react-router for routing and little-state-machine as our equivalent of redux and for persistent storage.

+### Multi-step form with formik

+Let's compare our implementation of a multi step form with formik tot he react-hook-form implementation